grnydawn/errand/doc/source/intro.rst

 Vector addition example in CUDA(Nvidia) or HIP(AMD)
 -------------------------------------------------------

-After errand is installed, create two source files in a folder shown below.
-And run Python as usual.
+To run the example, create two source files in a folder shown below.
+And run Python as usual shown below.
-The example assumes that at least one of CUDA compiler (nvcc) or HIP compiler (hipcc) is usuable on your system.
+The example assumes that at least one of CUDA compiler (nvcc) or HIP compiler (hipcc) is usuable and GPU is available on your system.

 ::